-Almost all night markets will have a stall or two of deep-fried stinky tofu.
-You don’t need to look for it, your nose will find it for you!
+Almost night markets in Taiwan have at least a stall or two of deep-fried stinky tofu.
+You don’t need to look for it; your nose will find it for you!

 You can find oyster omelet at any night market in individual stalls that only serves oyster omelet (pictured above).
 You know the oyster omelet is good when the food stall only has oyster omelet on their menu and nothing else.

-Taiwanese restaurants will also serve oyster omelet as well.
+Taiwanese restaurants will also serve oyster omelets as well.

-Okay, I don’t like scallions but I love scallion pancake!
+Okay, I don’t like scallions, but I love scallion pancakes!
 But I only eat the ones in Taiwan and not anywhere else.

-The pancake is really thin, fried with a lot of oil, and the green scallion pieces are super small.
-Even though the flour pancake is pan-fried in a lot of oil, there is still a crispiness and flakiness texture in the pancake.
+The typical scallion pancake is really thin, fried with a lot of oil, and has very small pieces of green scallion.
+Even though the flour pancake is pan-fried in a lot of oil, there is still a crispy and flaky texture.
 No wonder it is such a popular Taiwanese snack!

-The pancake is delicious on its own.
+Both types of pancakes are delicious on their own.
 Some places will have the option to add cheese, egg and different types of toppings and sauces.

 Taiwanese breakfast might be my favourite type of breakfast!
 And I love all kinds of breakfast food, but the Taiwanese really know how to make a solid meal in the morning.

-And there is so much to choose from!
-Typically, you can choose a sesame flatbread with a fried egg in the middle, egg crepe and minced pork bun (pictured above) as the main dish.
-Whatever you choose, it goes really well with a soy milk drink.
-The soy milk drink can be a cold or hot beverage on its own or you can have a hot bowl of soy milk with fried dough fritter and green scallions (pictured above).
+And there is so much to choose from, including clay oven roll, egg crepe and dumplings.
+And everything goes well with a soy milk drink.
+The soy milk drink can be a cold or hot beverage on its own, or you can have a hot bowl of soy milk with a fried bread stick and green scallions.

 A typical gua bao has braised pork belly, pickled Chinese cabbage stuffed in a steamed bun.
 The flavourful pork and tanginess of the pickled vegetable really complement each other.